Next May will mark four years since the European Union’s comprehensive data privacy law GDPR has been in effect.

-BDSG-new clarified the purposes for which sensitive data can be collected and used (such as health, biometrics, genes), including: preventive medicine, employee work capacity assessment, and medical diagnosis.
-However, according to the general GDPR regulations, the strictest protection measures must be taken to protect this data, such as encryption, pseudonyms and the appointment of a data protection officer (DPO).
+BDSG-new clarified the purposes for which sensitive data can be collected and used (such as health, biometrics, and genes), including preventive medicine, employee work capacity assessment, and medical diagnosis.
+However, according to the general GDPR regulations, the strictest protection measures must be taken to protect this data, such as encryption, pseudonyms, and the appointment of a data protection officer (DPO).

 Data Processing for Research & Statistical Purposes

 If necessary, sensitive data can be processed without consent for scientific or historical research and statistical purposes.
 If questioned, the data controller must prove that their interest in processing such data greatly exceeds the interest of the data subject.
 It must be noted that personal data is anonymous.

 This is only permitted when necessary for national defense or public safety, the prosecution of criminal offenses, and the assertion, exercise, or defense of civil proceedings.
 If asked, the controller must demonstrate why the interests of the data subject are not superior to these other interests.

 Restrictions on Some Individual Rights